 “The D-Day landings in Normandy represent a turning point in the history of France and Europe as a whole, but also in the history of Canada’s coming of age on the international scene.
 It is these links between Québec, Canada, and France that brought me here to Courseulles-sur-Mer in order to learn more about what my ancestors left behind when they emigrated to Québec in the 17th century.
-Many soldiers, French-Canadians, came off the ships onto the land of their ancestors.
-These events of the 17th and 20th century, though different in so many levels, create a parallel that feeds my interest for history.
+Many soldiers -French-Canadians- came off the ships onto the land of their ancestors.
+These events of the 17th and 20th century, though different on so many levels, represent a parallel that feeds my interest for history.
 Beyond history, I hope to bring home from Europe as many memories and anecdotes as possible!”

 “I have always wanted to come to France, which is to me a land of culture and history.
 I’ve come across many tales of the heroics of France and all the events within during the Second World War.
 Many Canadians believe that the soldiers that came over to the European front were conscripted and had no choice in the matter, it is a myth that is quite prevalent in my home province of Quebec; I myself believed it to be true.
 But conscription was not a reality until late in the war, and all those who landed here did so as volunteers.
 It is a source of tremendous pride for me to be able to be here and honor their memory.”

 “After interning in Belgium in 2016, I knew I wanted to come back and work in Europe.
 Having studied social sciences, I was looking for a job where I could interact with the public, as well as educate and raise awareness.
 The Guide Program at the Juno Beach Centre gave me this opportunity.
 Being here in Normandy and learning more about the Second World War also allows me to follow in the footsteps of my grandfather who participated in the liberation of the Netherlands.”